vedranaa/BugNist/README.md

+# Setup
-For vtk-based rendeing from python  at the g-bar server:
+*For vtk-based rendeing from python  at the g-bar server*

-- Start a VirtualGL node by opening a terminal `Applications -> DTU -> xterm(VirtualGL-application-node)`
+Start a VirtualGL node by opening a terminal `Applications -> DTU -> xterm(VirtualGL-application-node)`

-- Make a python environment, I slightly modified  Patrick's `init.sh`
+Make a python environment, I slightly modified  Patrick's `init.sh`
 ```
 #!/bin/bash
 # Based on simple init script for Python on DTU HPC